Fall Activities In NJ To Fill Your Bucket List This Season

 Scoop up some fresh produce at a fall Farmers’ Market

 Want to take advantage of fall’s bounty without visiting a farm?
 Stop by one of the farmers’ markets, where you can shop locally for fresh fruits, vegetables, and so much more.
 Also, pick up yummy treats of the season, like fresh apple pies, pumpkin bread, cider, and even non-edible ones, like soft alpaca throws and scarves.
-Our state is full of fresh finds, from the Hudson Farmers Market in Jersey City to the Collingswood Farmers Market in Collingswood.
+Our state is full of fresh finds, from the Summit Farmers Market to the Collingswood Farmers Market.

 Discover a new hidden gem in NJ

-Which fall activities in NJ will you be doing this season?
+Which fall activities in NJ are you adding to your bucket list?

 Become an NJMOM Insider!
 For all the best things to do with our family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.